 - Stressful work environment.
 With so much money on the line, traders have to make split-second trading decisions—and this can be extremely stressful.
 Sales workers face steady competition for new clients, and they must work very hard to keep sometimes difficult current clients happy.

 - Diversity issues.
 Some investment banks, hedge funds, and other firms that employ sales and trading professionals have a reputation of being unfriendly to women and minorities.
 This is changing as a result of the #MeToo and other social justice movements, but firms have a long way to go before the percentage of women and minority sales and trading professionals matches their percentage in the U.S. population.
-Goldman Sachs, Credit Suisse, Deutsche Bank, and other large firms have launched diversity programs, but most people agree that more can be done.
+Goldman Sachs, Morgan Stanley, Credit Suisse, Deutsche Bank, and other large firms have launched diversity programs, but most people agree that more can be done.